 culture

-How to Eat Like a Local in Spain: Meal Times, Food Culture, and Traditions (2026)
+How to Eat Like a Local in Spain: Meal Times, Food Culture, and Traditions

 Spanish mealtimes will surprise you.
 Lunch at 3pm, dinner at 10pm, and a culture that turns every meal into a social event.

 Spanish mealtimes confuse nearly every visitor.
-You arrive for dinner at 7pm and the restaurant is empty.
+You arrive for dinner at 5pm and the restaurant is empty.

-You're starving at noon but lunch doesn't exist yet.
 You finish eating and try to leave, but everyone else is settling in for another hour of conversation.

 We've lived in Spain for years, and adapting to the eating schedule was one of the biggest adjustments.

 Now, eating dinner before 9pm feels strange.
 Going back to rushed meals feels wrong.
-The Spanish approach to food isn't just about timing; it's an entirely different relationship with eating.
+The Spanish approach to food isn't just about timing, it's an entirely different relationship with eating.

 This guide explains exactly when and what Spaniards eat, so you can enjoy meals the way locals do.